gmwang18/heavy_element_ecps/basis_sets/tutorial_generate/Bi/README.md

 the HF contraction and this contraction will be used for all `n` values.

 4. Next go to `cc_tz` folder.
-Here you will see a Molpro input that will optimize additional primitives as descrived above using CCSD(T).
+Here you will see a Molpro input that will optimize additional primitives mentioned above using CCSD(T).
 Once these parameters are optimized, copy the optimal values to `write_cc.py` which will output the additional terms we need to add to our basis (see the `cc.molpro` and `aug-cc.molpro` files).